What is a Vostro Account?

 Banks offer Vostro accounts for a multitude of reasons.
 For one, it is expensive (or sometimes impossible) to open and operate a bank branch in another country.
 Therefore, to satisfy customers with international banking needs, many institutions will create relationships with banks abroad so they can easily provide Vostro accounts and associated services to their clients.

 As an agent of a domestic bank, the correspondent bank can facilitate agreed-upon services for the client as they travel abroad, work abroad, or do business/own a company internationally.
-Correspondent banks act as a financial intermediary in the relationship and subsequent transactions that take place.
+Correspondent banks act as a financial intermediary in the relationship and execute transactions that are requested.

 Vostro Account vs. Nostro Account